Chart Color Schemes

 An assessment of population growth drivers in Hazelwood North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of Hazelwood North is around 1,615 people.
-This reflects an increase from the 2021 Census figure of 1,552 people, a rise of 63 individuals (4.1%).
-The latest resident population estimate by AreaSearch, based on ERP data released by ABS in June 2024 and validated new addresses since the Census date, is 1,569 people.
-This results in a population density ratio of approximately 24 persons per square kilometer.
-Natural growth contributed about 46% to overall population gains recently, with other factors such as overseas migration also being positive contributors.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Hazelwood North as of Feb 2026 is around 1,615.
+This shows an increase of 63 people (4.1%) since the 2021 Census, which reported a population of 1,552.
+The change is inferred from AreaSearch's estimated resident population of 1,569 following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 24 persons per square kilometer.
+Natural growth contributed approximately 46.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Hazelwood North is expected to experience above median population growth nationally, with an increase of 245 persons projected by 2041, reflecting a total increase of 13.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made using weighted aggregation methods.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+According to population projections, Hazelwood North is expected to experience above median growth in regional areas nationally, with an increase of 237 persons projected by 2041 based on aggregated SA2-level projections, reflecting a total increase of 11.8% over the 17 years.

 Frequently Asked Questions - Population